We currently have 3 blue available females left from the Beast/Hell-n litter.

 We strive to raise and train premium field dogs of German Standard.
 Our dogs are hunt tested through NAVHDA.
 All of our dogs hunt both upland and water fowl regularly.

-A little food for thought:
+A little food for thought!

-Our adult dogs are from Premium sporting dog lines.
+Our adult dogs are from premium sporting dog lines.
 They go through extensive training and health testing, we test for both hip and eye problems.
 They eat premium dog feed to stay in top working condition.
-They have to have good temperments and trainability, peronalities. (no trouble makers allowed) Our Puppies are raised in the home with great care and attention.
+They must have good temperaments and trainable personalities.